JuanHigueraC/Some-principal-aspects-of-statistical-mechanics-of-multiplex-networks/README.md

 The application of this principle in multiplex networks are in the pdf of this repository.

+## Maximum Entropy Principle in multiplex networks

+### Multilinear approach to uncorrelated multiplex networks

+### Multilink approach to correlated multiplex networks

+## Diffusion in multiplex networks

+### Supralaplacian matrix

+### Example of application of the spectral analysis of supralaplacian matrix

 ## References

 [1] BIANCONI, Ginestra.
 Statistical mechanics of multiplex net-